To style an HTML element tag using class names, you can use the class attribute on the HTML element tag and then assign the name of the class to it.

 When using the

-attribute to style HTML elements, we need to have a unique name for theid
+idattribute to style HTML elements, we need to have a unique name for theid.
+We cannot reuse or have the sameiddefined on more than 1 HTML element tag. -

 But when using a

-attribute, we can reuse it more than once.
-In our case, we have used the class namecolor-red
+classattribute and class names instead of using theidattribute, we can reuse it more than once.
+In our case, we have used the class namecolor-redin both of the paragraphs tags and both of the tags got the text color change tored.

 That's all 😃!